-Radiant heating systems have gained acceptance in homes as an alternative to forced air systems.
-Radiant heat is typically installed under the floor and is designed to transfer its heat through the floor, conveniently taking the bite out of cold surfaces like tile and marble flooring.
-Now, the same concept for interior radiant heating is being applied at higher temperatures to exterior applications as a way to remove snow and ice not only from driveways, but other areas as well.
+Radiant floor heating systems have gained acceptance in homes as an alternative to forced-air systems.
+Using heat cable to transfer heat from the floor up, radiant heat conveniently warms the surface - and the home.
+Now, the same concept for interior radiant heating is being applied at higher temperatures to exterior applications as a way to remove snow and ice from driveways, commercial properties, and car wash bays.

-Driveways, walkways / sidewalks, entry ways and now car washes across the country are installing electric radiant heat cables (or PEX tubing that circulates a mixture of heated water and glycol) to warm concrete to the point of melting hazardous snow and ice.
-Jeff Winegar, a national account manager for Warmzone (www.warmzone.com) stated, “I often receive calls from business owners looking for reliable, maintenance-free methods to remove snow and ice in an attempt to avoid expensive liability suits against their businesses.”
+Homeowners and business owners, and now car wash owners across the country, are installing electric radiant heat cables (or PEX tubing that circulates a mixture of heated water and glycol) to warm concrete to the point of melting hazardous snow and ice.
+Jeff Winegar, a national account manager for Warmzone (www.warmzone.com) stated, “I often receive calls from business owners looking for reliable, maintenance-free methods to remove snow and ice in an attempt to avoid expensive 'slip-and-fall' liability suits against their businesses.”

 Even though a snow melting system using radiant heat is not always an absolute guarantee against lawsuits, radiant snowmelt systems can play a vital role in protecting customers - and carwash owners - from accidents, and the ramifications of these types of accidents.
 Typically used for residential heated driveway systems, radiant heating is an extremely useful means of raising the ground temperatures in and around car wash bays enough to eliminate dangerous snow and ice buildup.
 Salts and other non-environmentally friendly chemicals require constant manual application and usually have a limited temperature range in which they are effective.
 If someone forgets to spread salt or shovel snow at a car wash - or any other business venue - the risk of serious (and expensive) consequences increases dramatically, making the business owner much more susceptible to expensive lawsuits.